prehor/azure-automation-runbook-template/README.md

-# Azure Automation Runbook Template
+# Azure Automation PowerShell Runbook Template

-Azure Automation PowerShell Runbook template repository.
+Welcome to Azure Automation PowerShell Runbook template.

 ## Usage

-Copy this repository to the new Azure Automation PowerShell Runbook repository.
+Create a new repository by clicking the big green "Use this template" button at the top of this page.

 ## Reporting Issues